Sole Trader Mortgages

 What factors will affect my sole trader mortgage application?

-All mortgage application will have basic requirements that the lender will need to check, the four main factors for sole trader mortgages are listed below.
+All mortgage application will have basic requirements that the lender will need to check, the two main factors for sole trader mortgages are listed below.

 Can I remortgage?

-If you aren’t eligible for a sole trade mortgage, then a product transfer might be the answer.
-To read all about remortgages click here.
+If you aren’t eligible for a sole trade remortgage, then a product transfer might be the answer.
+Our mortgage experts will look at all the options available to you and present them in a clear manner.

 The criteria for a sole trader mortgage buying a buy to let is simpler.
 Most lender only require 12 months trading history and evidence in the form of tax calculation & tax year overview.

-Some lenders will have a minimum income figure.
+Some lenders have a minimum income figure of 25K for first time landlords.
 For the most up to date information contact us today.
 To read all about buy to let mortgages click here.

 Can I get a sole trader mortgage in Scotland?

-To access the very best deal for your sole trader mortgage, contact us today.
+To access the absolute best deal for your sole trader mortgage, contact us today.

 I have bad credit can I get a sole trader mortgage?